k-box/k-link-video-streaming/readme.md

 If you are running the service behind a reverse proxy see [Running behind a (reverse) proxy](./docs/behind-proxy.md).

+> sub-folder deployments, like `https://domain.com/video`, are available only if the service is [running behind a reverse proxy](./docs/behind-proxy.md#sub-folder-deployment-with-a-proxy)

 ## Usage and Documentation

 The documentation is available in the [`/docs`](./docs/) sub-folder.